kt487420GIT/karpenter-resources/README.md

 ## NOTE:-

-1. The karpenter script includes a NodePool configuration to ensure that only instances with up to 8 CPUs are used.
-You can customize this configuration as needed in the NodePool manifest.
+1. The Karpenter setup includes a NodePool configuration to ensure that only instances with up to 8 CPUs are used.
+Additionally, we configured the NodePool for a 50/50 On-Demand and Spot Instance split.
+You can adjust this configuration in the NodePool manifest according to your requirements.

-2. Deployment file must have a topologySpreadConstraints field:
+2. The deployment file must also include the topologySpreadConstraints field to ensure balanced pod distribution across instances.
+Below is an example configuration:

    ```
    topologySpreadConstraints: